 Back to Top

-- Three meals a day. seven days a week
+- Three meals a day, seven days a week

-- Weekly room cleaning and fresh sheets
+- Weekly room cleaning with fresh linen

-- Recreation: music, choir, instrumental groups and sports
+- Music, choir, instrumental groups and sports

 - Unlimited wireless internet in rooms and common areas